 The corporate and financial elite, whose wealth has doubled since 2009, gorges itself at the expense of an increasingly impoverished working class.
-The state, headed by a military-intelligence-police apparatus that operates above the law, looks on the population with distrust, fear and hatred.
+The state, headed by a military-intelligence-police apparatus that operates above the law, looks on the population with distrust, fear, and hatred.

-Killer cops shielded by the politicians and the courts, the militarization of the police, the criminalization of social protest—these are aspects of dictatorial forms of rule being put into place to defend the interests of the financial aristocracy against the inevitable eruption of class struggle in America.
+Killer cops shielded by the politicians and the courts, the militarization of the police, the criminalization of social protest—these are aspects of dictatorial forms of the rule being put into place to defend the interests of the financial aristocracy against the inevitable eruption of class struggle in America.